adirrabani/Collector/README.md

 	</appSettings>
   ```
   1. _ElasticAddress_ - elasticsearch server and port
-  2. _StocksGeneralUrl_ - Base URL for stock samples, should not be changed since the app change {StockName} during execution.
+  2. _StocksGeneralUrl_ - Base URL for stock samples, should not be changed since the app will change {StockName} during the execution.
-  3. _WeatherGeneralUrl_ - Base URL for weather samples, ```{API Key}``` should be replaced with relevant API key from Openweathermap, the will change {cityName} during the execution.
+  3. _WeatherGeneralUrl_ - Base URL for weather samples, ```{API Key}``` should be replaced with relevant API key from Openweathermap, the app will change {cityName} during the execution.

-- settings.json : Json filke that conatains configuration of each sample (stock/weather), has to be in the same folder with the exe.
+- settings.json : Json file that conatains configuration of each sample (stock/weather).
 ```json
   {
   "configuration": {